 It's true.
 Property tax, sales tax and state tax deduction cannot exceed $10,000.00 per year.
 You may be able to deduct more property tax than that in 2018 (though not sales or income tax) if you pre-paid taxes in 2017.

 Looking to buy land/develop homes for a business.
 Have multiple friends involved.
 Can one of us get the mortgage and then right up a contractual agreement between us to hand out ownership %'s?
-So for example, the person with the strongest credit gets the mortgage/loan to build and they own 40%, the...
+So for example, the person with the strongest credit gets the mortgage/loan to build and they own...
 Read more »

 My new sister in law's daughter was murdered by her father who at the time had custody and is now serving a life sentence.
-She is trying to claim her daughter's ashes in the state of Colorado but isn't sure which type of probate it would be under or what paperwork she would need to complete to do...
+She is trying to claim her daughter's ashes in the state of Colorado but isn't sure which type of probate it would be under or what paperwork she would need to...
 Read more »

 Colorado Revised Statute 15-19-106 lists and prioritizes the persons who have the right to a decendent's remains.
 If there was no designation in a will and no surviving spouse, the mother would have a statutory right to the remains.
-If the matter can't be resolved otherwise, a probate estate would...Read more »
+If the matter can't be resolved otherwise, a probate...Read more »

 It depends on the type and amount of the estate assets.
 If he owned real estate which was not held in joint tenancy with someone else or if he had personal property valued at more than $66,000.00, then a probate estate must be opened.
 If not, you may collect assets and distribute them by using the...Read more »